frankaemika/docs/source/troubleshooting.rst

    ``RealtimeConfig`` is explicitly specified in the constructor.
  * Power saving features are disabled (cpu frequency scaling, power saving mode, laptop on battery, BIOS power saving features, etc.).
 See `Disabling CPU frequency scaling`_.
- * Try to lower the cut-off frequency for commands by running ``franka::Robot::setFilters`` with e.g. 50 Hz.
-This will mitigate network packet losses, but also decrease the accuracy with which the robot follows the commanded trajectory.

 .. _disable_cpu_frequency_scaling: